tangyixu/mp-matrices-maven/README.md

 Authors:

-* Your Name Here
+* Tiffany Tang
 * Samuel A. Rebelsky (starter code)

 ---

 Overview:

-PLEASE PROVIDE AN OVERVIEW OF THE PROJECT FOR THOSE WHO MIGHT NOT OTHERWISE UNDERSTAND IT.
+It creates a matrice structure with rows and columns.

 ---

-Citations:

----

-This code may be found at <https://github.com/USERID/mp-matrices-maven>.
+This code may be found at <https://github.com/tangyixu/mp-matrices-maven.git>.

 The original code may be found at <https://github.com/Grinnell-CSC207/mp-matrices-maven>.